 Stamp Duty Cut for Scottish Homebuyers Introduced

-Most homebuyers in Scotland soon won't need to pay transaction tax on the first £250,000 of a property's purchase price, under temporary measures announced recently by the devolved administrations in the wake of the stamp duty cut in England and Northern Ireland.
+Most homebuyers in Scotland don't need to pay transaction tax on the first £250,000 of a property's purchase price, under temporary measures announced in July 2020 by the devolved administrations in the wake of the stamp duty cut in England and Northern Ireland.

 Normally, buyers in Scotland pay Land and Buildings Transaction Tax (LBTT) - equivalent to stamp duty in England and Northern Ireland - on properties costing over £145,000.

-Scottish Finance Secretary Kate Forbes announced that this threshold would be raised to £250,000 for buyers in Scotland, with the new threshold coming into force on 15 July in Scotland and remaining in place until 31 March 2021.
+Scottish Finance Secretary Kate Forbes announced that this threshold would be raised to £250,000 for buyers in Scotland, with the new threshold in force from 15th July 2020 in Scotland and remaining in place until 31 March 2021.

-The news follows Chancellor Rishi Sunak's announcement on 8 July that the stamp duty threshold would be raised to £500,000 in England and Northern Ireland, also until 31 March.
+The news followed Chancellor Rishi Sunak's announcement that the stamp duty threshold would be raised to £500,000 in England and Northern Ireland, also until 31 March.